fallen-icarus/cardano-loans/README.md

 `Ask` token, the address owner can spend the UTxO by way of the staking credential.
 If a UTxO has an `AskDatum` and an Ask token, the address owner still has custody and can spend the UTxO in the same way.
 In either case, the staking credential must approve, so there is no need to check for the `Ask` token.
-This can be used to prevent accidental locking of any misconfigured UTxOs that have an `AskDatum`.
+This is used to prevent accidental locking of any misconfigured UTxOs that have an `AskDatum`.

 The requirements allow for closing multiple Ask UTxOs in the same transaction.

-:important: There is no way to update Ask UTxOs in place.
+:warning: There is no way to update Ask UTxOs in place.
 This would dramatically increase the attack surface of the protocol.
 Instead, borrowers must first close and then re-open the Ask with the new terms.
 Since these actions are cheap due to reference scripts (about 0.4 ADA in total), this hardly seems like a loss.